 Let’s remember that feeding wild birds overall reduces their chance of survival.

 🍞 ▸ Simply put: our food is bad for them.
 And if throwing bread crumbs to birds seems like fun, well… bread actually hurts birds more than it helps them.
 It’s basically the equivalent of junk food for a bird.
-Birds fill up on it and no longer have the hunger to forage on what nature intended: insects, aquatic/terrestrial plants and for some species, fish.
+Birds fill up on it and no longer have the hunger to forage on what nature intended: insects, aquatic/terrestrial plants, and for some species, fish.
 Sugary food should also be avoided.

-▸ Don’t incite an action with food baiting (or with anything really).
+▸ Don’t incite action with food baiting (or with anything really).
 Never lure a predatory bird with live bait or with decoys.
 Baiting changes the behavior of these birds in a way that is harmful to them.
 Again the best actions are those which happen naturally.

 💡 #DYK — Why Would a Bird Eat Clay?

 Some birds are known to eat clay, such as these Blue-and-yellow macaws below.
 This is called geophagia.
 It is unclear which function is driving avian geophagy.
-However, evidence is mounting that sodium is the more important driver among parrots in southeastern Peru.
+However, the evidence is mounting that sodium is the more important driver among parrots in southeastern Peru.
 Parrots are known to eat toxic foods globally, but geophagy is concentrated in very specific regions.
 Scientists have shown that parrot geophagy in South America is significantly positively correlated with distance from the ocean.
-This suggests that overall lack of sodium in the ecosystem, not variation in food toxicity, is a better predictor of the spatial distribution of geophagy in this system.
+This suggests that the overall lack of sodium in the ecosystem, not variation in food toxicity, is a better predictor of the spatial distribution of geophagy in this system.

 » Check Also: No Feeding Nor Baiting